23-2-DSDN242/mddn242-parametric-design-JadeLittlee/README.md

   As much as I love the colour palette with the blues and greens, it isn't very art deco, therefore, I decided to test out the look of a more art deco colour palette.
 I knew what art deco colours look liked, but it did take me quite a while to string together a cohesive and contrasting colour palette.
 This is because I wanted the gold decorative banner to stand out from the background.
 But because the background ideally needed to be a darker colour – like the deep maroon colour I have chosen - the colours that were used for the letters needed to contrast well and stand out.
 This was the challenge I was having when pairing my letterss with the background colour.
 Eventually, I landed on the gold ornamentation, deep maroon background, dark green for parts of the letter form, and a lighter green for the other parts of the letter forms.

   After changing the colour palette, the blue guidelines in the Interaction and alphabet section, and the blue percentages in the interaction section were clashing heaps with the maroon background.
-Therefore, I decided to edit those files so that the colour was gold – which is way more on theme with art deco and easier to see.
+Therefore, I decided to edit those files so that the colour was gol (the same gold used in the exhibition file) – which is way more on theme with art deco and easier to see.

   Overall, I have used 16 parameters for this typeface, and I believe I used each parameter to its full advantage when achieving this art deco look.